Civic Engagement Topical Module (2023)

 b.
 In course discussions

 c.
-Outside of class
+Outside of class or in your community

 4. During the current school year, whether course-related or not, about how often have you done the following?